npmcdn-to-unpkg-bot/jsvalley.github.io/_posts/2016-05-28-how-to-have-a-website-in-5-minutes.md

          # Hello World

-    You must have [front matter](https://jekyllrb.com/docs/frontmatter/) in index.md.
+    One thing you need to remember is that you must have [front matter](https://jekyllrb.com/docs/frontmatter/) in index.md.
     For this `index.md` the following is the front matter, which tells you that `_layouts/default.html` will be used to render this page.

          ---
          layout: default
          ---

-Save all of this, then visit http://`<<your account>>`.github.io.
-Then you will see your website up and running
+Save all of files that you have, then visit http://`<<your account>>`.github.io.
+Then you will see your website up and running.

 Here is the result on the web site
 ![Imgur](http://i.imgur.com/KHpocwz.png)